Donald Trump ‘Thinks He’s A King,’ Says Former FBI Official

-Former assistant director for counterintelligence at the Federal Bureau of Investigation (FBI), Frank Figliuzzi, said on Thursday that President Donald Trump “thinks he’s a king,” Newsweek reports.
+Former assistant director for counterintelligence at the Federal Bureau of Investigation (FBI) Frank Figliuzzi said on Thursday that President Donald Trump “thinks he’s a king,” Newsweek reports.

-Figliuzzi went on the Mike Lupica Podcast to discuss what he claims is a crisis in American democracy, caused by Trump and his allies.
+Figliuzzi went on the Mike Lupica Podcast to discuss what he claims is a crisis in American democracy caused by Trump and his allies.

 According to the former FBI official, by repeatedly ignoring subpoenas issued by the United States Congress, Trump has made impeachment an inevitability.